 The first thing you’ll want to do is to get a copy of your credit report.
-You can get a free copy of your credit report from AnnualCreditReport.com.
+You can get a free copy of your credit score report from AnnualCreditReport.com.
 This website is authorized by the government to provide free copies of your credit report once every 12 months.

 You can also sign up with a credit monitoring company, like The Ascent Network.
 Credit monitoring helps you get to know your credit score, gives you tips on how to increase it, and often shows you qualifying loan or credit card offers.
 Credit monitoring companies also flag suspicious activity and notify you of any unauthorized use of your social security number.

 Next, you’ll want to check for errors in your credit report.
 Check the entire report looking for a name, address, and contact information mistakes.
 If you find errors, you need to dispute them through the credit report showing the error.
 The addresses to mail dispute letters to Experian, Equifax, and Transunion are here.

 In your dispute letter, ask the credit bureau to remove or correct the inaccurate or incomplete information.
 Explain clearly what needs to be changed.
 Make sure you have copies of each letter and send the letter certified mail for tracking that it was received.

 The credit bureau has 30 days to respond to your request.
 Once they complete their investigation, they must give you the results in writing.

 Many people think that a closed credit account will automatically be dropped from a credit report.
 Credit bureaus only remove information from a credit report if it’s outdated, or inaccurate, or if a creditor agrees to remove it.

 Some closed credit accounts can hurt your credit.
 If an account is closed and paid off but has delinquent payments or a charge-off, you can write a goodwill letter to the creditor and ask the account to be removed.
 Creditors do not have to honor your request, but there have been cases when a company is kind enough to do so after a paid balance.